faw21/Data-Science-Projects/Term_Project/README.md

 The goal of this project is to deal with a real data science problem, looking at the end-to-end pipeline.

 ### What to do
-The file `bikeviz.ipynb` will:
+The file `bikeviz.ipynb`:
-* [Task 1] access historical bike rental data for 2019 from HealthyRidePGH and summarize the rental data
+* [Task 1] accesses historical bike rental data for 2019 from HealthyRidePGH and summarize the rental data
-* [Task 2] create graphs to show the popularity of the different rental stations, given filter conditions
+* [Task 2] creates graphs to show the popularity of the different rental stations, given filter conditions
-* [Task 3] create graphs to show the rebalancing issue
+* [Task 3] creates graphs to show the rebalancing issue
-* [Task 4] cluster the data to group similar stations together, using a variety of clustering functions and visualize the results of the clustering.
+* [Task 4] clusters the data to group similar stations together, using a variety of clustering functions and visualize the results of the clustering.

 ### Task 1 (20 points)